EvanBianco/recipes/README.md

 - [Making a striplog from one of Peter Giles images.ipynb] (https://github.com/agile-geoscience/recipes/blob/master/Making%20a%20striplog%20from%20one%20of%20Peter%20Giles%20images.ipynb): COMPLETE

-- [Making a striplog tops.ipynb]: COMPLETE but needs descriptions
+- [Making a striplog tops.ipynb](http://localhost:8888/notebooks/Making%20a%20striplog%20from%20tops.ipynb): COMPLETE but needs descriptions

-- [Manipulating colors within a default legend]: COMPLETE but could expand
+- [Manipulating colors within a default legend](http://localhost:8888/notebooks/Manipulating%20colors%20within%20a%20default%20legend.ipynb): COMPLETE but could expand